Year 9 Bridging Course

 Students will explore, listen to, analyse and perform music across a wide range of different music styles.
 The course includes both theory and practical work, although the emphasis of this course is for students to have the chance to build up and develop their practical skills.
 A large amount of class time will be allocated for students to be actively making music on their chosen instrument/s in order to develop their skills (please note that singing and rapping are also ‘instruments’!)
 They will have the chance to select their favourite style of music to work on and perform, and will have a number of opportunities to record in the studio.
 It really is a great subject for those students who enjoy playing and making music!

 Pathways to Year 10 Options:

 Prior knowledge/skills/interests recommended to apply for this course:

 If students enjoyed music in Years 7 and 8 then they should consider taking Music Bridging.
 Apart from developing and learning new skills, it is a fun subject for those who love music!
 Students should be prepared to participate in a range of musical activities in class and should be interested in both developing their understanding of music theory and improving their skills level on an instrument of their choice.

 As part of the course, students will have the chance to attend trips to London to see musicals in West End theatres.
-They will also be invited to watch the various performers that we have in College.
+They will also be invited to watch the various performers that we have in School.

 During the course students will learn a variety of songs on various instruments.
 They will have the chance to record some of these songs in the studio.